If you’re looking for a stunning fall road trip, you won’t find anything more stunning than a New England road trip!

 Perfect photo opp in Vermont

-Another must-see destination for leaf-peeping in New England is New Hampshire.
+Another must-see destination for leaf-peeping in New England is New Hampshire in the fall.
 This dreamy location is a haven to go to with your loved ones to revel in the scenery of autumn, with mountainous backdrops galore.

 This laid-back and old-country destination provides so many gorgeous pit stops, with plenty of sightseeing opportunities.
 Here are some amazing driving routes for leaf-peeping: